kbroman/Talk_DataCleaning/README.md

 - [summary slide (pdf)](https://kbroman.org/Talk_DataCleaning/data_cleaning_principles.pdf)
 - [video](https://www.youtube.com/watch?v=7Ma8WIDinDc)

+It was revised slightly for the [Complex Trait Community meeting](https://complextrait.org/meetings/ctc-rg2023/) on 2023-10-11.

 I gave a slighting longer version for the [Computation and Informatics in Biology and